BenGriffith/book-api/README.md

 $ docker-compose --env-file app/.env up -d
 ```

 To validate setup, navigate to your browser and type in `http://localhost:8000/docs`.
-You should see content similar to the Swagger / OpenAPI referenced above.
+You should see content similar to the Swagger / OpenAPI screenshots referenced above.
 Alternatively, you could run `$ curl http://localhost:8000/docs` from the command line and verify the HTML output.